fedx-988/GrokAI-Crypter/README.md

 ## Usage

+1. Make sure to change the C++ Language Standard to C++ 20
-1. Compile the C++ program (requires Windows and `bcrypt.lib`)
+2. Compile the C++ program (requires Windows and `bcrypt.lib`)
-2. Run the executable
+3. Run the executable
-3. Enter the path to the target PE file when prompted
+4. Enter the path to the target PE file when prompted
-4. The tool will generate:
+5. The tool will generate:
    - `fedx.ps1` - The obfuscated PowerShell loader script
    - `fedx.bat` - The batch file wrapper with embedded payload